eMC - trusted, up to date and comprehensive information about medicines

 Complications leading to failure

 Lost threads: If the retrieval threads are not visible at the cervix on follow-up examination - first exclude pregnancy.
 The threads may have been drawn up into the uterus or cervical canal and may reappear during the next menstrual period.
-If pregnancy has been excluded, the threads may usually be located by gently probing with a suitable instrument.
-If they cannot be found, they may have broken off, or the system may have been expelled.
-Ultrasound or X-ray may be used to locate Mirena.
+If they cannot be found, they may have broken off, the system may have been expelled, or rarely the device may be extrauterine after having perforated the uterus.
+An ultrasound should be arranged to locate the device and alternative contraception should be advised in the mean time.
+If an ultrasound cannot locate the device and there is no evidence of expulsion, a plain abdominal X-ray should be performed to exclude an extrauterine device.

 Bleeding irregularities